Chocolate tapered Mulato Pepper peppers with one sliced pod

 At 2,500-3,000 SHU, mulatos land in the medium heat category without much drama.
 The heat is gentle and slow-building, almost secondary to the flavor.
 That flavor is the whole point: dried fruit, cocoa, a faint tobacco note, and smoke that reads as natural rather than sharp.
 It lingers without burning.

-They belong to the C. annuum botanical family, which also includes bell peppers and jalapeños, making them botanically unremarkable but culinarily extraordinary.
+They belong to the the C. annuum species group, which also includes bell peppers and jalapeños, making them botanically unremarkable but culinarily extraordinary.
 The tapered shape runs 4-5 inches long, and the dried pods feel slightly pliable rather than brittle - a sign of quality.

 Mulatos are one of the three chiles essential to traditional mole negro, alongside ancho and pasilla.
 Each contributes something different; the mulato's job is chocolatey body and moderate heat.
 Outside of mole, they work in enchilada sauces, adobos, and braising liquids for pork or lamb.
 Toast them briefly before rehydrating and that cocoa character intensifies noticeably.